redstrate/Physis/README.md

 [![Crates.io](https://img.shields.io/crates/v/physis)](https://crates.io/crates/physis)

 Physis is a library for reading and writing FFXIV data.

+Even though this library was written with and for [Rust](https://www.rust-lang.org/) in mind, Physis has bindings for other languages:
+* [PhysisSharp](https://github.com/redstrate/PhysisSharp) can be used in any C# application, and is built on top of libphysis.
-Even though this library was written with and for [Rust](https://www.rust-lang.org/) in mind, [libphysis](https://github.com/redstrate/libphysis) can be used for anything that can interface with the C FFI.
+* [libphysis](https://github.com/redstrate/libphysis) can be used for anything that can interface with the C FFI.
 [Novus](https://github.com/redstrate/Novus) and [Astra](https://github.com/redstrate/Astra) is built on top of libphysis, for example.

 ## Goals